-- Age - sheep must be 18 months of age or older (preferably less than 5 years); Cattle must be older than 30 months and less than 9 years.
+- Age – sheep must be 18 months of age or older (preferably less than five years); Cattle must be older than 30 months and less than nine years.

-- Sample type and quality – submitters must submit complete samples of the correct tissues (fixed brain, frozen 2-3 cm of unfixed cervical spinal cord and section of the cerebellum) of diagnostic quality for TSE evaluation to a participating laboratory.
+- Sample type and quality – submitters must submit complete samples of the correct tissues (fixed brain, frozen 2 to 3cm of unfixed cervical spinal cord and section of the cerebellum) of diagnostic quality for TSE evaluation to a participating laboratory.

 - Completion of required forms – each submission must include completed documentation as per the policy and procedures of the relevant agency including a completed laboratory submission form and clinical history/necropsy report